Our professional staff have extensive experience working with management

 in both counseling and litigation environments.

-Richard received a B.A. in Philosophy from U.C.L.A., his law degree from Cornell University, and an advanced qualification in legal philosophy from the University of Cambridge.
-He is admitted to practice in California and before various federal District Courts, Courts of Appeal and the United States Supreme Court.
+Rick attended U.C.L.A., the University of Cambridge, and Cornell Law School, receiving his J.D. with Concentration in Advocacy.
+He is admitted to practice in California and before various federal District Courts, Courts of Appeals, and the United States Supreme Court.

 Attorney of Counsel